buzzqw/TUS/OBSS/markdown-separati/en/11-rules-for-proficiencies.md

 > The law should be brief, so that the inexperienced may more easily remember it.
 (Lucius Annaeus Seneca)

-Checks, for Proficiencies or Ability Scores, are performed by rolling 3d6, adding to the dice result the score of the Proficiency (base or active) and the linked Ability Score and any magic bonuses and circumstance or Feat bonuses, the result obtained must be communicated to the Narrator, who will compare it with the difficulty (DC) of the check.
+Checks for Proficiencies or Ability Scores are performed by rolling 3d6 and adding the score of the Proficiency (base or active), the linked Ability Score, and any magic, circumstance, or Feat bonuses.
+The result must be communicated to the Game Master, who compares it with the difficulty (DC) of the check.

 When you need to establish a difficulty, start by thinking that the check should be related to a *normal* person.
 Don' \*\*t think *if I had to do it then the check would be impossible*, *if Arsène Lupin does the check it' \*\*s very easy*.
 Start from the assumption that the difficulty must include all circumstantial elements in itself.

-Think if it' \*\*s raining, there' \*\*s little light, the character is running, is wounded, is doing things in a hurry, and also the complexity of what they have to do; jumping a 3-meter ditch is not like a 3-meter ditch in the dark, without shoes, in the rain, being chased, and with pockets full of coins...
+Consider whether it is raining, there is little light, the character is running or wounded, the character is in a hurry, and how complex the task is.
+Jumping a 3-meter ditch is not the same as jumping a 3-meter ditch in the dark, without shoes, in the rain, while being chased, and with pockets full of coins...

 Deciphering an ancient writing may be a walk in the park for an expert linguist, but for a *normal person* who has no idea what might be in front of them, the check is simply impossible.
 This *impossible* is your DC, the difficulty of the check.

-And don' \*\*t be afraid if the characters fail the checks, it will make the adventure more interesting and allow the Narrator to introduce facts, clues, and new adventures.
+And don' \*\*t be afraid if the characters fail the checks, it will make the adventure more interesting and allow the Game Master to introduce facts, clues, and new adventures.

 >>> **Not always a check**: Avoid asking for a check when players declare **how** they perform the check, how and where they search, what dialogue they set up to intimidate the target...
 Carefully evaluate how the player describes what they do because this is already the check.
 It' \*\*s not just to speed up the game, it serves to stimulate players to think completely and to immerse themselves in the character and the environment.